praveen-kaia/LedgerHQ-app-kaia/APP_SPECIFICATION.md

 | Chain code length | 1      |
 | Chain code        | var    |

-### SIGN KLAYTN TRANSACTION
+### SIGN KAIA TRANSACTION

 #### Description

-This command signs a Klaytn transaction after having the user validate the transactions parameters.
+This command signs a Kaia transaction after having the user validate the transactions parameters.

 The input data is the RLP encoded transaction streamed to the device in 255 bytes maximum data chunks.